Geri-Borbas/iOS.Library.eppz_alert/README.md

 ### Notes

-Implementation uses the Class object itself as a singleton without any singleton setup, so implementation you find inside is a bit unusual, but I like it.
+> "Implementation uses the Class object itself as a singleton without any singleton setup, so implementation you find inside is a bit unusual, but I like it."